 Blue: Posts made by Wowhead

-Gold: Posts made by VIP users, who need to stand out for one reason or another, but don't have any special privileges on Wowhead.
+or VIP users (who need to stand out for one reason or another, but don't have any special privileges).

 Can I be a moderator/blogger/editor/someone important?

 Yes... and no. The easiest way to achieve one of many positions on the Wowhead team is to show us that you have become part of the community; you add good comments to pages, take lots of screenshots, or post on the forums constructively.
 You will be recognized.
 This is a position not handed out lightly.
 In the event you'd like to be an editor, blogger or moderator, you can